HOME page -- Studio Tour -- Equipment -- Services and Price List -- Studio Session Photos

 Photo by Dave Smith

-Studio C Control Room in 1972.
+Studio E Control Room in 1972

 Photo by Dave Smith

-This was Studio B on the second floor of CBS 52nd street.
-Home of "Bridge Over Troubled Waters" to name one.
+Home of "Bridge Over Troubled Water" to name one.
 After the modernization of 1970, the booths were added as isolation rooms as less big orchestral session space was in demand.

 I recorded Bobby Vinton's Ev'ry Day Of My Life album here (before these booths were installed).
 I happened also to have participated in the audio historical timeline by having engineered the first releasedmulti-track Dolby'd album to hit the market - "Tom Rush" in 1969.
 I started and mixed it here prior to Studio B's renovation.
 It included Driving Wheel and These Days (written by Jackson Brown).
 Studio B also had a live echo chamber.